Dutch postpone Russian trade mission over Ukraine crisis

 The crisis, the worst between Moscow and the West since the end of the Cold War, has prompted calls for the EU to reduce its reliance on Russian gas and oil, though that would inflict pain on European consumers, including in the Netherlands.

+For the Dutch, long-term cooperation with Russia's Gazprom would secure gas flows as its own natural gas reserves dwindle.
+The country is expected to become a net importer of gas by 2025.

-In 2013, the Netherlands bought around 18 billion euros worth of energy from Russia, more than half of it crude oil.
+In 2013, around 18 billion euros worth of energy was purchased from Russia, more than half of it crude oil.